 Remember too that kittens don’t stay cute little balls of fur forever.
 They grow into what can be large cats with all different types of personalities—from attention-seeking cuddlers to strong-willed loners.
-You’ll need space in your home to accommodate a growing cat as well as an open mind when it comes to accepting your feline’s character traits, which can change as he or she matures.
+You’ll need space in your home to accommodate a growing cat as well as an open mind when it comes to accepting your feline’s character traits, which can change as they mature.

 Once you’ve firmly made your decision to adopt a kitten, take a trip to your local shelter or animal rescue.
-You can feel good about adopting from these places since you’ll be providing an animal in need a loving home and helping to ease the homeless pets problem we have in this country.
+You can feel good about adopting from these places since you’ll be providing an animal in need a loving home and helping to ease the homeless pet problem.

 Speaking of overpopulation, you should get your kitten spayed or neutered.
 These procedures avoid unexpected litters and provide important health benefits.
 They can also eliminate unwanted behaviors associated with mating, such as yowling when they’re in heat and running out of the house in search of a partner.